larryhastings/big/README.md

 and
 [`unicode_linebreaks`.](#unicode_linebreaks)
 These contain all the whitespace characters defined in the Unicode standard.
+They're the same as the `str_` tuples except we remove the four ASCII separator characters.

 Third, two values that start with `ascii_`:
 [`ascii_whitespace`](#ascii_whitespace)
 and
 [`ascii_linebreaks`.](#ascii_linebreaks)
 These contain all the whitespace characters defined in ASCII.
+(Note that these contain
+`str` objects, not `bytes` objects.)
+They're the same as the `unicode_` tuples, except we throw away all characters with a code point higher than 127.

 Fourth, two values that start with `bytes_`:
 [`bytes_whitespace`](#bytes_whitespace)